yoshuawuyts/knowledge/arch/patterns.md

 - __intermediaries:__ deals with data on either side of a socket.
 More specifically known as: `proxies`, `queues`, `forwarders`, `device` and `brokers`.
+- __processes as living cells:__ a process should be resilient against outside errors, but immediately self-destruct on internal errors

 ## relationships
 It's important to remember that in any kind of networking everything can be